Dice: Common variations

+Using these dice in various ways, games can closely approximate a variety of probability distributions.
+The percentile dice system is used to produce a uniform distribution of random percentages, and summing the values of multiple dice will produce approximations to normal distributions.

 Rarer variations

-"Uniform fair dice" are dice where all faces have equal probability of outcome due to the symmetry of the die as it is face-transitive.
+"Uniform fair dice" are dice where all faces have an equal probability of outcome due to the symmetry of the die as it is face-transitive.
 In addition to the Platonic solids, these theoretically include: